Resources & Support

 All bereavement services are free and available to everyone in the community, even if their lost loved one did not receive services from HSWV.
 If you have questions or would like more information, please contact the Bereavement Department at 304-255-6404.

 Monthly letters – HSWV has a mailing list available for any bereaved person who is interested in receiving a monthly letter addressing various grief related topics for 13 months following their loss.

 Phone calls – HSWV offers telephone support from our Bereavement Staff.
 Individuals are assessed and may receive monthly, quarterly, or bi-annual telephone calls from a bereavement professional for one year following their loss.

-Bereavement Support Groups – throughout the year, 6-week support groups are scheduled for adults.
+Bereavement Support Groups – throughout the year, six-week support groups are scheduled for adults.
 These groups are facilitated by a bereavement professional and are designed to offer individuals the opportunity to come together with others who are grieving, for support and to learn strategies for managing their grief more effectively.
 (See below)

-Community Memorial Services – Each fall, HSWV hosts a memorial service in Raleigh, Summers and Wyoming Counties.
+Community Memorial Services – Each fall, HSWV hosts a memorial service in Raleigh, Fayette, Summers and Wyoming Counties.
 Invitations are sent to families who have lost loved ones who received services from HSWV in the past year.
-These memorial services are also advertised in the local newspaper, and anyone from the general public is welcome to attend.
+These memorial services are also advertised in the local newspaper and anyone from the general public is welcome to attend.

 Coping with the Holidays – This is a three-week, special topic support group for adults addressing specific grief-related issues that arise during the holiday season.